First Anglo-Sikh War: Battle of Ferozeshah

-On the next day, Gough's army came in sight of the large Sikh entrenchment at Ferozeshah.
-Gough wished to attack at once, but Hardinge used his position as Governor General to overrule him and order him to wait for the division from Ferozepur to arrive.
+The Battle of Ferozeshah was fought on 21 December 1845.
+After Mudki, Gough's army came in sight of the large Sikh entrenchment at Ferozeshah on 19 December.
+Gough wished to attack at once, but Hardinge used his position as Governor General to overrule him and order him to wait for the division from Firozpur to arrive.
 When they appeared late on 21 December, Gough attacked in the few hours of daylight left.
 The well-served Sikh artillery caused heavy casualties among the British, and their infantry fought desperately.
-On the other hand, the elite of the Sikh army, the irregular cavalry or ghodachadas (alt. gorracharra, horse-mounted), were comparatively ineffective against Gough's infantry and cavalry as they had been kept from the battlefield by Lal Singh.
+On the other hand, the elite of the Sikh army, the irregular cavalry (ghodachadas), were comparatively ineffective against Gough's infantry and cavalry as they had been kept from the battlefield by Lal Singh.

 By nightfall, some of Gough's army had fought their way into the Sikh positions, but other units had been driven back in disorder.
 Hardinge expected a defeat on the following day and ordered the state papers at Mudki to be burned in this event.
-However, on the following morning, the British and Bengal Army units rallied and drove the Sikhs from the rest of their fortifications.
+However, on the following morning, the British and Bengal units rallied and drove the Sikhs from the rest of their fortifications.
 Lal Singh had made no effort to rally or reorganise his army.

 At this point, Tej Singh's army appeared.
 Once again, Gough's exhausted army faced defeat and disaster, but Tej Singh inexplicably withdrew, claiming that British cavalry and artillery which were withdrawing to replenish ammunition were actually making an outflanking move.

 Operations temporarily halted, mainly because Gough's army was exhausted and required rest and reinforcements.

 Battle of Baddowal

-Ranjur Singh Majithia was the son of Desa Singh Majithia, one of the most able ministers under Maharaja Ranjit Singh.
+The Battle of Baddowal was fought on 21 January 1846.
+Ranjodh Singh Majithia was the son of Desa Singh Majithia, one of the most able ministers under Maharaja Ranjit Singh.
 He commanded a large army, (10,000 infantry and some regular cavalry with sixty guns) and crossed the Sutlej in force and was joined by Ajit Singh of Ladwa.
 They marched towards Ludhiana and burned a portion of the British cantonment.
-Sir Harry Smith (afterwards Governor of Cape Colony), who was sent to relieve Ludhiana, marched eastwards from Ferozepur, keeping a few miles away from the Sutlej.
+Sir Harry Smith, who was sent to relieve Ludhiana, marched eastwards from Firozpur, keeping a few miles away from the Sutlej.

-On learning of the Sikh strength, and receiving further orders from Gough, Smith instead force-marched his troops via Jagraon, collecting a British regiment there, to reach Ludhiana ahead of the Sikh main body.
-On 21 January, as he left Baddowal, the Sikh irregular cavalry (the Gorchurras) continually attacked his rearguards.
+On learning of the strength of the Sikh forces, and receiving further orders from Gough, Smith instead force-marched his troops via Jagraon, collecting a British regiment there, to reach Ludhiana ahead of the Sikh main body.
+On 21 January, as he left Baddowal, the Sikh irregular cavalry (Gorchurras) continually attacked his rearguards.
 They captured most of Smith's baggage animals (mules, bullocks and elephants), and cut down any straggling troops.
 Nevertheless, Smith succeeded in reaching Ludhiana, with his troops exhausted.
 A brigade of troops from Delhi, including two Gurkha battalions, reinforced him.